How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 It wasn't even close.

-For every dollar Russia spent on misadventure, China spent 20.
+For every dollar Russia spent on misadventure, China spent twenty if you just look at the difference in this on cyber misadventure.

-Cyber, but all of these malign adventure, just if nothing else, the size of the GDP difference between Russia and China.
+Cyber, but all of these malignant adventures, if nothing else, the size of the GDP difference between Russia and China.

 So, yeah, Russia was an ankle biter.